vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 | Charlie | 17 | 4 | 0 |
 | Diana | -15 | -6 | 1 |

+> I arbitrarily chose the shift amounts ($135$ and $66$) to make the numbers look nice.
+Normally, you'd shift by the mean.

 ### Loss

 Before we train our network, we first need a way to quantify how "good" it's doing so that it can try to do "better".
 That's what the **loss** is.